Antarctica Ski & Sail

 We untie from the Ice Marina and as we steam towards Canty Point on Anvers Island the team prepares for a 3 day ski tour to Minaret Peak.
 This is your chance to experience Antarctic snow camping and the near 24 hour daylight with spectacular sunsets that merge into sunrises and keep the mountains glowing pink for hours.

-After three days in the mountains, the ski team breathes a sigh of relief as Icebird appears amongst the icebergs and the smell of fresh baked bread and delicious food wafts across to those waiting for pick up on the beach!
-After a hearty meal, back aboard base camp Icebird, a brisk sail across the Gerlache Channel takes us to Cape Reynard and the entrance to the famed Lemaire Channel where the dark waters of its narrow channel are overhung by precarious seracs and snow cornices that make us hesitant to sail too near the rocky cliffs.
+After three days in the mountains, the ski team breathes a sigh of relief as Ocean Tramp appears amongst the icebergs and the smell of fresh baked bread and delicious food wafts across to those waiting for pick up on the beach!
+After a hearty meal, back aboard Base Camp Ocean Tramp, a brisk sail across the Gerlache Channel takes us to Cape Reynard and the entrance to the famed Lemaire Channel where the dark waters of its narrow channel are overhung by precarious seracs and snow cornices that make us hesitant to sail too near the rocky cliffs.

 A day to explore Petermann Island and the resident Adélie and gentoo penguin colonies.
 Perhaps a circumnavigation by kayak.